 Sunscreens are one of the most studied and tested of all cosmetic products and there is a legal requirement that all cosmetics in the UK and Europe must undergo a very strict safety assessment by a qualified safety assessor.
 The assessment covers the safety of the finished product as well as all of the individual ingredients, how and where the product is to be used, by whom and how often.

-Why can I trust the SPF of the sunscreen I buy?
+How can I trust the SPF of the sunscreen?

 As well as ensuring safety, the cosmetics laws also require that any claim made by a product must be substantiated (and an SPF number and UVA protection are claims).
 To make a claim requires robust evidence.